dgmachado/devops-tools/README.md

 >password: 5iveL!fe

 Beware with the tools configurations.
 Some of these tools are accessible without login and for production use they should be protected.
-It is advisable not to use already accounts but rather to create additional and secure accounts for production use.
+It is advisable not to use existing accounts but rather create additional and secure accounts for production use.

 ##Configuration an new app on CD pipeline